 What stones are for carving?

-Diamond saws and cup grinders cut better and speed up the carving and finishing process.
+Diamond saws and cup grinders cut better and speed up the carving and finishing.
 Granite comes in multiple colors, and the crystal size can vary from large and coarse to fine and dense.
 It is ideal for outdoor use.

 Limestone comes from the seafloor from sediment and the bodies of sea creatures.
 Do not be surprised when you find small fossilized creatures like crinoids and brachiopods in the stone.
 It also comes with mineral calcite or calcium carbonate.